This article may contain affiliate/compensated links. For full information, please see our full disclosure.

 The city is also home to the biggest Roman amphitheatre in the UK!
 It’s only half excavated, but it’s still an impressive sight.
 Chester is also home to the second-most photographed clock in the UK after Big Ben.

 Despite its small size, there are a lot of things to do in Chester.
-It’s somewhere you should definitely include on your UK itinerary!
+It’s somewhere you should include on your UK itinerary!

 The Lake District is one place you simply have to visit in the UK.
 It’s arguably the most beautiful of the UK’s national parks.